devbanana/devbanana.github.io/_posts/2023-01-30-find-unique-lines-between-two-files.md

 The context was that I had noticed I had a new subscriber to my mailing list but couldn't figure out who it was.
 So I exported the list prior to the sign-up, and the list after the sign-up, and wanted to see which line in the second file was new.

+No, I couldn't just sort it by date in my mailing list provider for reasons I won't go into here.
+Just trust that it was necessary. 😛

 I found an easy solution that I wanted to log here for at least my own future reference.
 It came in the form of the `comm` command, and it was as simple as this:

 ```bash